soffgrupp6/assignment4/README.md

 # Report for assignment 4

 This is a template for your report.
 You are free to modify it as needed.
-It is not required to use markdown for your report either, but the reporthas to be delivered in a standard, cross-platform format.
+It is not required to use markdown for your report either, but the report has to be delivered in a standard, cross-platform format.

 ## Project